Ecosystems team

 - Modelling ecosystems and future change.
 To develop models of key species and ecosystems for projecting the impacts of future change on polar ocean ecosystems.

-- Fisheries and conservation in areas of rapid change.
-To use our understanding of the interactive effects of harvesting and climate-driven change to develop sustainable management and conservation approaches.
+- Conservation in areas of rapid change.
+To use our understanding of the interactive effects of harvesting and climate-driven change to develop sustainable management and conservation approaches

 Technology, innovation and training